AviatrixSystems/terraform-modules/README.md

 > terraform apply -var-file=../aviatrix_controller.tfvars
 ```

-### Building a Controlled and Initializing it in One Step
+### Building and Initializing a Controller in One Step

 The Terraform supports a concept of depends_on for a provider, so Building a Controller and Initializing it can be done in one step: